AlchemicalChef/ADTierModel-Rust/README.md

 A desktop application for managing Microsoft Active Directory tiered administrative models, built with Tauri, Rust, and React.

+#AI/LLM Usage
+Claude did the UI, no one wants to see a UI that I would design.
+Trust me.

+I was pretty open about it on X, but I realize I didn't do the disclosure here.

 ## Overview

 AD Tier Model Manager implements a tiered administrative model for Active Directory environments, following Microsoft's Enhanced Security Administrative Environment (ESAE) best practices.
 The application enforces separation of duties and reduces the risk of privilege escalation by logically separating administrative access into three tiers.